-The below rates apply from the month of October 2017.
+The below rates apply from the month of January 2020.
 They may be varied at any time.
-All the charges are non-refundable post submission and may only be paid in cash CNY only.
-Credit cards and other forms of payment are not accepted.
+All the charges are non-refundable post submission and may only be paid in cash CNY or Wechat.
+Credit cards are not accepted.

 Citizens of Russian Federation, Ukraine,